MoistSadness/Craigslist-car-search/README.md

+The code is a nightmare to read.
+This is what happens when I dont design the script beforehand lol.

 Application searches craigslist for used cars and scrapes the returned html file to search for all the related searches that fit the desired search criteria

 Create a bash script that runs the application?
 Is this even needed?